-Points Group Number of Points Targets

-Hamalaga Graun Homeless 70

-Homeless Group People in Tied Accommodation with a Notice to Quit (not assessed as in priority need under the homeless legislation) 70 70 40%

-People who are within 6 months of their anticipated release date from Prison 70

-Members of HM Forces who are within 9 months of their anticipated date of discharge 70

-General Needs Housing which is Below the Tolerable Standard 70

-Overcrowded - require one additional bedroom 40

-Overcrowded - require two or more bedrooms 70 30%

-Under Occupied - 1 bedroom more than needed.
-40

-Under Occupied - 2 bedrooms more than needed.
-70

-Medical - Low 20

-Medical - Medium 40

-Medical - High 70

-High Social Needs 70

-Social Needs 40

-Non Householders - Sharing facilities 20

-Non Householders - Want own tenancy 10

-Transfers Redevelopment 70

-Overcrowded - require one additional bedroom 40 30%

-Overcrowded - require two or more bedrooms 70

-Under Occupied - 1 bedroom more than needed.
-40

-Under Occupied - 2 bedroom more than needed.
-70

-Medical - Low 20

-Medical - Medium 40

-Medical - High 70

-High Social Needs 70

-Social Needs 40
+Points Group Number of Points Targets Homeless 70 People in Tied Accommodation with a Notice to Quit (not assessed as in priority need under the homeless legislation) 70 Homeless Group People who have been released from prison or who are within 6 months of their anticipated release date 70 40% Members of HM Forces who are within 9 months of their anticipated date of discharge 70 Housing which is Below the Tolerable Standard 70 Overcrowded - require one additional bedrooms 40 Overcrowded - require two or more additional bedrooms 70 Medical - Low 20 General Needs Medical - Medium 40 000/ Medical - High 70 30% Social Needs 40 Non householders - sharing Want own Tenancy 10 Non Householders - Sharing Facilities 20 Housing which is Below the Tolerable Standard 70 Redevelopment 70 Overcrowded - require one additional bedroom 40 Transfers Overcrowded - require two or more bedrooms 70 30% Under Occupied - 1 bedroom more than needed.
+40 Under Occupied - 2 bedroom more than needed.
+70 Medical - Low 20 Medical - Medium 40 Medical - High 70 Social Need 40